OchiabutoKelechi/Sales-Analysis/README.md

 Click on the link to interact with the [Analysis Dashboard](https://app.powerbi.com/groups/me/reports/848f531b-6c9b-4cd3-9765-ebe6cc837cc7/ReportSection37bdf803105093a3eef2?experience=power-bi&clientSideAuth)

 ## Softwares Used
-1) Microsoft Excel: Utilized data cleaning and transformation
+1) Microsoft Excel: Utilized for data cleaning and transformation
 2) Power Query Editor: Utilized for advanced data cleaning and transformation.
 3) Power BI: Used for creation of interactive visualizations and dashboards to extract and display insights from the data.